givemepower8/Phaser3Practices/docs/COC.md

 There are lots of ground defensing systems, but for air, there are not that much.
 If your opponent has not upgraded the air defences, it's a perfect target for electro dragons, drag bat strategies.

+If the trash buildings in the base spread out all over the map, it's not a good idea to use electro dragon as the electro dragon moves very slow.

+If lots of trash buildings are outside the wall and the defence buildings are condensed, it's a good target.

+Electro dragon strategy is quite easy:

+- 12 balloons, 1 baby dragon, 7 electro dragons, 3 rage spells, 5 freeze spells
+- choose attack path
+  - no air sweeper covered on the way, don't move forward against the air push unless rage or haste will be used
+  - close to eagle artillery to so take it as soon as possible
+  - any exposed air defence so the king or queen can do a suicide attack
+  - notice the possible freeze spell drop position, make sure it can cover most of the defence building
+- deploy the siege machine and a wall of balloons
+  - battle blimp or or stone hammer with 8 more CC balloons and 1 rage
+  - spread the balloons so they are not very close to each other to avoid air bomb
+  - two rage side by side when balloons enter in
+- deploy the funneling team to clean up both sides so to keep the dragons in the middle, the narrower, the better
+  - baby dragons on one side
+  - queen on the other side
+  - when baby dragon is destroyed, put king to carry on
+- deploy the 7 electro dragons in a line
+- deploy Warden in air following the dragons
+- use freeze spells timely later on

+The main obstacle of electro dragon is air sweeper, air defence, single target inferno.

+At this time, while the electro dragons are slowly marching, you need to protect them.
+You have 5 freeze spells.
+Watch out for the army marching forward, you have 5 freeze spells, use it when the army in contact with inferno, air blower, air defence in range, cover as many as you can.

+And you have two rage spells, don't drop them directly on the troops, focus on the target to destroy, drop it 2 tiles before the area they will enter in.

+If the dragon in Warden's range is locked by eagle artillery, after eagle artillery fired, use Warden's ability.

+Also watch out for king's and queen's hp, use abilities timely.

 #### TH12 Dragon Bat

 #### TH12 Spells